 If someone comes to your site and finds they are unable to experience it in the same way average visitors are, your brand could be next to rank amongst other big market players that were sued for not being web-accessible.

 Even if you are a site designer or programmer, it’s virtually impossible to customize the look and feel of your site to meet the needs of all of these audiences — and how are you supposed to know who needs them in place and when?

-The good news is, there is a solution out there that is revolutionizing the web accessibility market, while also making it fast and easy for site owners and businesses to become ADA and WCAG compliant.
+The good news is, that there is a solution out there that is revolutionizing the web accessibility market, while also making it fast and easy for site owners and businesses to become ADA and WCAG-compliant.